e-conomic/swift-course/README.markdown

 <img width="100" height="100" src="http://ordrestyring.dk/wp-content/uploads/2015/05/e-conomic_ny.jpg" alt="e-conomic logo">
 </p>

-# Learn Swift for free at e-conomic A/S
+# Learn Swift for free at e-conomic's Code Academy

 Interested in learning how to build apps for iOS using Swift?
 Look no further.
 This fall e-conomic will host a weekly class, where you can come and learn together with full time developers, that want to learn as well.
 We will create a space in e-conomic's development department where you have the time to learn, and where you can get help and feedback, in a nice environment in central Copenhagen.